Multi Currency Credit Default Swaps Quanto effects and FX devaluation jumps: Results

 In order to provide a similar assessment on the parameter $\rho$, we relied on some heuristic results derived in \cite{jpmqcds}.
 In that technical report, a simplified pricing formula based on cost of hedging arguments is presented for quanto CDS .
 Their result can be written in terms of the variable defined by our framework as

-where $\rpv(t)$ is the risky annuity of a CDS with tenor $t$ years.
-We applied the formula above to two tenor points $T_1$ and $T_2$ obtaining two equations, one fo each tenor.
+{where $\rpv(t)$ is the risky annuity of a CDS with tenor $t$ years.} We applied the formula above to two tenor points $T_1$ and $T_2$ obtaining two equations, one for each tenor.
 In order to test the values of $\rho$ that we obtained in calibration, we worked out a single equation as a difference between the equations for the two tenor points:

-Specifically, we chose $T_1 = 1$, $T_2 = 10$ and we used the model-implied values of $\EUR S(T_1)$, $\EUR S(T_2)$, $\USD S(T_1)$, $\USD S(T_2)$, $\rpv(T_1)$ and $\rpv(T_2)$.
+Specifically, we chose $T_1 = 1$, $T_2 = 10$ and we used the model--implied values of $\EUR S(T_1)$, $\EUR S(T_2)$, $\USD S(T_1)$, $\USD S(T_2)$, $\rpv(T_1)$ and $\rpv(T_2)$.
 We further used the values $\sigma^{Z}$ coming from the market while the values of $\sigma^Y$ and $\rho$ are the ones obtained in calibration ad discussed in Section \ref{sec:marketData}.
-The results are presented in Figure \ref{fig:rhoScatter} and they show the performance of the proposed relation between model parameters and market data.
-The data are reported for the whole time-range 2011--2013 in Figure \ref{fig:rhoScatter3Y}, and they year-by-year split has been produced in Figure \ref{fig:rhoScatterYoY}.
+The results are presented in Figure \ref{fig:rhoScatter} and they show {a scatterplot} of the proposed relation between model parameters and market data.
+The data are reported for the whole time--range 2011--2013 in Figure \ref{fig:rhoScatter3Y}, {while Figure \ref{fig:rhoScatterYoY} contains the} year--by--year {plot}.
 Due to the empirical nature of the Eq \eqref{eqn:jpm}, we didn't expect to find an exact relation between $\rho$ and other model parameters and market data.
 Nonetheless, a clear pattern is exhibited and this gives some confidence that such relation can be used to produce at least rough approximations for $\rho$ by using observable market data.

-\paragraph{Model-implied vs historical correlation} In Figure \ref{fig:histCorr50} we reported a comparison between the correlation parameter we obtained in calibration, $\rho$, and a historical estimator of correlation between daily log-returns of CDS par-spreads for one-year tenor contracts and daily log-returns of the FX spot rate.
-For assets where the market correctly prices gamma and cross-gamma risks, the basis between implied and realised covariance terms can be actually traded.
-This happens, for example, for implied and historical volatilities on equity indices.
+\paragraph{{M}odel--{I}mplied vs {H}istorical {C}orrelation} In Figure \ref{fig:histCorr50} we reported a comparison between the correlation parameter we obtained in calibration, $\rho$, and a historical estimator of correlation between {daily log-returns of CDS par--spreads for one--year tenor contracts and daily log--returns of the FX spot rate.
+For assets where the market correctly prices gamma and cross--gamma risks, the basis between implied and realised covariance terms can be actually traded.
+This happens, for example, for implied and historical volatilities on equity indices.}